cube-js/cube/docs/content/API-Reference/Query-Format.md

 ### <--{"id" : "Filters Operators"}--> startsWith

-The `startsWith` filter acts as a case insensitive `LIKE` operator with a wildcard at the begging.
+The `startsWith` filter acts as a case insensitive `LIKE` operator with a wildcard at the beginning.
 In the majority of SQL backends, it uses `ILIKE` operator with `%` at the begging of each value.
 It supports multiple values.

 - Dimension types: `string`.